sami-badawi/shapelogic-scala/README.md

 * Implement some image processing algorithms to check if the generic programming works well
 * Easy import from and export to Java image processing libs: ImageJ, BoofCV and OpenCV Java
-* Port some algorithms from Shapelogic Java
+* Port some algorithms from ShapeLogic Java
   * Vectorization
   * Feature extraction
 * Combine with machine learning to do some image classification